~ by Sherry Jean Olander, DEI Trainer & Consultant ~

 - ANXIETY Now, when most people hear the word anxiety they think of something like a panic attack – heart racing, palms sweating, overwhelm, and lack of ability to do much of anything productive.
 That’s not the kind of anxiety I am talking about.
 In DEI, anxiety is one of the 17 emotions, and (as with all emotions) – when it is healthy and free-flowing – it brings you important gifts and skills.

 - Anxiety is the emotion that gives you the energy and focus you need to: make goals, organize, strategize, motivate, and stay on task to achieve your goals.
-Anxiety is what steers you back from procrastination – as long as you learn how to engage with it.
-When you’re feeling anxious, ask yourself – “what really needs to get done?”.
+Anxiety is what steers you back from distraction – as long as you learn how to engage with it.
+When you’re feeling anxious, ask yourself – “what truly needs to be done?”.

-- SHAME This emotion is highly misunderstood because there are two types.
-One type of Shame comes from external sources (toxic or inauthentic) and the other kind comes from your deepest self (authentic).
-Your authentic Shame is the emotion that arises to nudge you to go to they gym or study for that test, or steer you away from eating that extra cookie or making that snarky comment to your mother.
-The key is to tune in to your authentic Shame, and not let it overpower your Contentment.
-Let these two emotions work together to keep you on course and allow you to feel good about your journey to reach your goals.
+- SHAME This emotion is highly misunderstood because it will unrelentingly uphold us to whatever messages and contracts we have agreed to, and there are two very different types of messages.
+One type of message comes from external sources (toxic or inauthentic) and the other kind aligns with your deepest self (authentic).
+When shame is upholding authentic messages, it may arise to nudge you to go to the gym or study for that test, or steer you away from eating that extra cookie or making that snarky comment to your mother.
+The key is to tune in to your authentic messages, and not let the inauthentic messages (such as ‘you have to be perfect to be successful’, or loved, etc.) take over and squash out your contentment.
+Let these two emotions, shame and contentment, work together to keep you on course and allow you to feel good about your journey to reach your goals.

 - ANGER This emotion is also misunderstood, because it has nothing to do with violence or fighting.
 Anger is about boundaries and about being able to separate and distinguish between what belongs to you and what belongs to other people.
 Anger is the emotion that helps you set boundaries, helps you define who you are, and helps you remember what is important to you.
 It also is crucial in helping you avoid enmeshment or the blurring between what you want for yourself and what others want for you.